-As pianos age, they undergo many changes: Felt and cloth compact, and wood changes shape.
-Felt is also connected to the piano using only glue, which can weaken over time.
+As pianos age, they undergo many changes: Felt and cloth compact, wood changes shape, and glue weakens.
 This can cause many different feelings and sounds:

 - Keys can stick or feel “slow”

 - Keys can have “lost motion,” which creates an unresponsive, gummy feeling

 - Keys can feel like they’re tight and “bounce”